 When Sally Ride became the first American woman to soar into space, she captured the nation's imagination as a symbol of the ability of women to break barriers.
 But Ride's historic flight represented just one aspect of a remarkable and multifaceted life.
 She was also a physicist, a science writer, and an inspirational advocate for science literacy.
-After retiring from NASA, Ride used her high profile to champion a cause she believed in passionately: motivating young people, especially girls, to stick with their interest in science and to consider pursuing careers in science, technology, engineering, and math.
+After retiring from NASA, Sally used her high profile to champion a cause she believed in passionately: motivating young people, especially girls, to stick with their interest in science and to consider pursuing careers in science, technology, engineering, and math.

 As a young girl, Sally was fascinated by science.
 She credited her parents with encouraging her interests.
 Sally grew up playing with a chemistry set and a telescope.
 She also grew up playing sports.
 She competed in national junior tennis tournaments and was good enough to win a tennis scholarship to Westlake School for Girls in Los Angeles.